hugominas/shoppingpromo/README.md

 1. Clone the repo
 2. Run "npm install" in the project folder
+3. Edit config/server.js with your desired configurations
-3. Run "node app_discCart" to run the application
+4. Run "node app_discCart" to run the application
-4. Aplication is now running on port 3008, now you can post to /cart/ your items to be processed
+5. Aplication is now running on port 3008, now you can post to /cart/ your items to be processed

 ## How to test